xmlongan/translate-pdf-word/README.md

 # translate_pdf_word package

-This is a package for translating pdf or word files into their Chinese versions.
+This is a **Python** package for translating pdf or word files into their Chinese versions.

 ### Install the package